 Abstract

-The rate at which hydrogen as H+ moves into, through, and out of the olivine structure is of great practical interest for geologic applications such as quantifying the deep water cycle, assessing the fidelity of olivine-hosted melt inclusions, and estimating the decompression rate of volcanic eruptions.
-Here we conduct a series of experiments and observations on natural Fe-bearing olivine to better understand and quantify this H+ movement, with a particular focus on the rate at which H+ leaves olivine upon decompressionuncut blocks of.
+The rate at which hydrogen as H+ moves into, through, and out of the olivine structure is of great practical interest for geologic applications such as quantifying the deep water cycle, assessing the fidelity of olivine-hosted melt inclusions as recorders of pre-eruptive melt compositions, and estimating the decompression rate of magma during volcanic eruptions.
+Here we conduct a series of experiments and observations on natural Fe-bearing olivine to better understand and quantify this H+ movement, with a particular focus on the rate at which H+ leaves olivine upon decompression, and including, for the first time, sequential dehydration experiments on single crystals of natural, Fe-bearing olivine.
 These efforts include four separate parts: (1) the partial hydration of polished blocks of xenolithic San Carlos olivine at 800°C and 1000°C, 1GPa, and oxygen fugacity (fO2) at the Ni-NiO buffer (NNO); (2) sequential dehydration of a homogeneous block of San Carlos olivine at 800°C, 1atm, and fO2 of NNO-2.6; (3) sequential dehydration of a polished block of an olivine phenocryst from Kilauea Iki at 800 and 1000°C, 1 atm, and fO2 held at NNO-2.6 until the final step, which was conducted at NNO+1.9; and (4) the measurement by secondary ion mass spectrometry of hydrogen zonation profiles in an olivine phenocryst from Kilauea Iki coupled with Monte Carlo modeling and known decompression rates to determine bulk H diffusivities in a natural setting.
-Hydrogen zonation profiles were measured in all three directions through the uncut blocks before and after each time step for all experiments by Fourier transform infrared spectroscopy using light polarized || [100] and modeled in 3 dimensions to determine both bulk and peak-specific H+ diffusivities, producing over 50 sets of 3 diffusivities, one in each crystallographic direction.
+Hydrogen zonation profiles were measured in all three crystallographic directions a, b, and c through the uncut blocks before and after each time step for all experiments by Fourier transform infrared spectroscopy using light polarized || a and modeled in 3 dimensions to determine both bulk and peak-specific H+ diffusivities, producing over 50 sets of 3 diffusivities, one in each crystallographic direction.

-The final results suggest that the following Arrhenius laws likely apply to bulk H+ diffusion out of most olivines during decompression: D[100] = 10-5.4*exp(130/ RT); D[010] = 10-6.9exp(130/RT); and D[001] = 10-6.6exp(130/RT), where R is the gas constant, the units of the diffusivities (D) are in m2/s, and the activation energy, 130, is in kJ/mol.
-However, the results also show that diffusivities may change over time, and great potential exists for deviation from these estimated generic Arrhenius laws as a result of differences among olivines in their point defect structures and how the H+ is incorporated.
+The results show that the apparent diffusivity of bulk H varies both over time and for olivines with different defect structures, and so great caution should be taken before assuming H+ diffusivities for a given olivine.
+However, we discovered 3 things: (1) the H+ defect [Ti] that is associated with octahedral Ti can move into an olivine extremely rapidly, which suggests that octahedral Ti must be initially present and so may effect the speed at which H+ may enter an olivine.
+(2) Changes in both bulk H+ and peak-specific diffusivities during dehydration are related primarily to the buildup of Fe3+ and redistribution of the defects, particularly the rehydration of [Ti].
+(3) The following Arrhenius laws appear to apply to bulk H+ diffusion out of most olivines during decompression: Da = 10-5.4*exp(130/ RT); Db = 10-6.9exp(130/RT); and Dc = 10-6.6exp(130/RT), where R is the gas constant; the units of the diffusivities (D) are in m2/s; and the activation energy is 130 kJ/mol.
+However, the results also show that diffusivities may change over time, and great potential exists for deviation from these estimated generic Arrhenius laws as a result of differences among olivines in their point defect structures and how the H+ is incorporated. .

 Introduction